roseengineering/crystalweb/README.md

 Besides measuring crystals, the script can also measure the stray capacitance of the test fixture using the "--fixture" measurement option.
-When later measuring the crystal in the fixture, this stray capacitance is passed to crystalweb which it uses to find the crystal's holder capacitance.
+When measuring the crystal, pass this stray capacitance value to crystalweb for finding the crystal's holder capacitance.

-Here are the steps to find the stray capacitance of your fixture.
+The steps to find the stray capacitance of your fixture are as follows:

-First calibrate the thru of the NanoVNA.
-Next leave the fixture open and run "crystalweb.py --fixture".
+1. First calibrate the thru of the NanoVNA.
+2. Next leave the fixture open and run "crystalweb.py --fixture".
 The program will measure and output the fixture's stray capacitance.

 To find the dB loss through the fixture instead of the stray capacitance use the "--loss" option.

-## Example
+## An Example

-The script, when it measures the crystal, writes the results it finds immediately to stderr.
-At the conclusion of the measurement, the script will then write a final comma separated formatted line, listing all the measurements previously found, to stdout.
+The script when it measures the crystal writes the results it finds immediately to stderr.
+At the conclusion of the measurement, the script will write a final comma separated formatted line, listing all the measurements previously found, to stdout.
 The CSV header for this line is 'PART,FS,CM,LM,RM,QU,CO'.